henrydm/Air-Mouse-Windows/README.md

 Air mouse it's an ANDROID App which uses smartphone's GYROSCOPE to control computer mouse cursor, sending motion info from android device using JAVA and UDP/IP to computer using C#.

-To use it remember it's necessary install Air Mouse App (Client for Android) in an android smartphone, and have the computer and the smartphone connected to the same Lan.
+To use it remember it's necessary install [Air Mouse App (Client for Android) "Code"](https://github.com/henrydm/AirMouseWindows) or [Air Mouse App (Client for Android) "Apk"](http:\\www.androidairmouse.com) in the smartphone, and have the computer and the smartphone connected to the same Lan.

 FETURES:
 -Wheel motion and wheel click integrated.